reactjs/react.dev/src/content/reference/react/useContext.md

 ## Troubleshooting {/*troubleshooting*/}

-### My component doesn't see the value from my provider {/*my-component-doesnt-see-the-value-from-my-provider*/}
+### My Component doesn't see the value from my provider {/*my-component-doesnt-see-the-value-from-my-provider*/}

 There are a few common ways that this can happen:

-1. You're rendering `<SomeContext.Provider>` in the same component (or below) as where you're calling `useContext()`.
-Move `<SomeContext.Provider>` *above and outside* the component calling `useContext()`.
+1. You're rendering `<SomeContext.Provider>` in the same Component (or below) as where you're calling `useContext()`.
+Move `<SomeContext.Provider>` *above and outside* the Component calling `useContext()`.
-2. You may have forgotten to wrap your component with `<SomeContext.Provider>`, or you might have put it in a different part of the tree than you thought.
+2. You may have forgotten to wrap your Component with `<SomeContext.Provider>`, or you might have put it in a different part of the tree than you thought.
 Check whether the hierarchy is right using [React DevTools.](/learn/react-developer-tools)
-3. You might be running into some build issue with your tooling that causes `SomeContext` as seen from the providing component and `SomeContext` as seen by the reading component to be two different objects.
+3. You might be running into some build issue with your tooling that causes `SomeContext` as seen from the providing Component and `SomeContext` as seen by the reading Component to be two different objects.
 This can happen if you use symlinks, for example.
 You can verify this by assigning them to globals like `window.SomeContext1` and `window.SomeContext2` and then checking whether `window.SomeContext1 === window.SomeContext2` in the console.
 If they're not the same, fix that issue on the build tool level.

 ### I am always getting `undefined` from my context although the default value is different {/*i-am-always-getting-undefined-from-my-context-although-the-default-value-is-different*/}